boost-insurance/devops-hire/README.md

 If you'd like to do so and have time, we'd love to see any of the following:

-1. If you choose to need resources outside of Kubernetes, a snippet of Terraform code that describes the resource(s)
+1. If you choose to need resources outside of Kubernetes, a snippet of pulumi code that describes the resource(s)
 1. Create an endpoint in the app that does something of your choosing to demonstrate basic golang / python abilities and ability to quickly understand a small piece of a web framework.
 Perhaps it can show the current time, or something similar.